-Break Up Therapy and Counseling
+Break Up Therapy and Counseling in Longmont

 Breaking up with someone we have loved and shared our lives with is one of the most painful experiences of life.
 After a break up we literally have to re-learn how to be in the world again–and this time it’s alone.
 Both our lifestyle and our identity completely changes.
 And we are expected to continue through life, despite having a heart that is broken into a million pieces.
 Maybe you shared a home, a group of friends, a dog, and/or children.
 Maybe you shared a connection so unique that a piece of it will be with you forever.

 Breaking up is a very important process and when done in a respectful way, both people are able to heal and move on.
 However, so often we break up with our partners in an unbalanced way.
 And, severing a relationship with little respect toward the beauty of the connection, can leave scars that last a lifetime.

 If you are going through a break up, the therapists at Colorado Women’s Center can help you find the parts of yourself that you might have lost.
 We can help you redefine who you are as an individual, which is so important, regardless if you are single or in a relationship.
 In fact, this is the only way to truly experience a healthy connection–by understanding who you are separate from your significant other.